 Lots of great shops can be found in downtown Blue Ridge where you can indulge your sweet tooth.
 Treat yourself and the kids to some homemade fudge at the Chocolate Express or Three Sisters Fudge (or both.)
 How about a cupcake at The Sweet Shoppe.
 The Sweet Shoppe won the Food Network’s Cupcake Wars in 2014.
 And don’t forget your fur baby!
 You can buy the family pet a treat at Love Dogs & Cats Too!

 Mercier Orchards is family-owned and celebrating 70 years of harvests.
 But this is not one of those little orchard stands you see along the roads in Georgia.
 Mercier Orchards is one of the South’s largest orchards.
 It offers tractor tours and u-pick strawberries, blueberries and apples in season.
 There’s a huge shop with section of baked goods to fudge to ice cream, yummy fried pies, apple cider, apples, peaches, jams and preserves.
 There is also a restaurant where you can enjoy a country breakfast or grab a boxed lunch for your picnic.
 The Mercier Orchards Farm Market Mercier measures 20,000 square feet inside.
 They have pretty much anything you can think that’s made of apples.

-Enjoy a drive-in movie at the Swan Drive-in, one of Georgia’s four remaining drive in theaters, Try the BP Weenie Dog from the concessions stand.
+Enjoy a drive-in movie at the Swan Drive-in, one of Georgia’s four remaining drive-in theaters, Try the BP Weenie Dog from the concessions stand.
 The Swan is a cash-only establishment, so make sure you hit the ATM before you go!

 Play a Round of Mini Golf